jokkebk/fileson/README.md

 well.

 Fileson databases are versioned.
-Once a database exists, repeated call to `fileson_scan.py` will update the database, keeping track of the changes.
+Once a database exists, repeated call to `fileson_util.py scan` will update the database, keeping track of the changes.
 You can then use this information to view changes between given runs, etc.

 Normally SHA1 checksums are carried over if the previous version had a